kebaldwi/DNAC-TEMPLATES/TUTORIALS/SWIM.md

 ### 2. Deploying (Staging) and Activating the Image in Separate Workflows

 This approach involves two distinct workflows: one for staging the image and another for activation.
-The steps include:
+This includes:

 - **Staging the Image**: Distribute the golden image to the target devices without activating it immediately.
 This allows for testing and validation.
 - **Activating the Image**: Once the image has been verified, a separate workflow is initiated to activate the image on the devices.